The Great Cherry Tree, the Oldest Sakura in Teramachi

 Despite it’s apparent injuries, it’s heavily protected and blooms every year.
 The marker indicates that it has been designated a National Natural Treasure of Japan.

 Neo-Confucianist scholar and official of the Tokugawa shogunate, Muro Kyūsō, wrote two of his poems in honor of the tree after having seen it here at this temple.

-The metal seal inside the temple gate reminds visitors of the sakura’s cherry blossoms even outside of the blooming season.
+Even the metal seal inside the temple gate reminds visitors of the sakura’s cherry blossoms outside of the blooming season.

 Mountain sakura like the Great Cherry bloom a few days later than other sakura varieties, making it a must-see for late arrivals to Kanazawa’s sakura season.
 Be sure to stop by Kenroku-en Garden Park as well for the chance to see another late-blooming and richly pink sakura: the kikuzakura, or chrysanthemum cherry.

 5-5 Teramachi, Kanazawa